bklevence/bklevence.github.io/_portfolio/usb-redesign.md

 Placeholder :)

-Note to add various levels including the injection moulded hot glue version.
+Note: to add various levels including the injection moulded hot glue version.
+ALso, grab images from Onshape as web based programs are fleeting.

 ## Unit Objectives
 Students Will Know...